-Individuals with disabilities have a right to:
+Individuals with Disabilities Have a Right to:

 - Receive accommodations appropriate to their disability in order to fully participate in, or benefit from, Bay College's programs, services, and activities in a non-discriminatory, integrated manner.

-Typical Services Offered
+Typical Services Offered (not an inclusive list)

 Additional information on services for wounded Veterans may be available - National Resource Directory